dlscoccia/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day
-This is the firts version of the file for Create and setup your Git and Github account
+This is the README for Git Project